cnelson20/cx16os/docs/extmem.md

 ### res_extmem_bank
 Get a bank to use other extmem routines with
 Can use bank, bank + 1 for calls to [set_extmem_bank](#set_extmem_bank)

-Returns 0 in .A if no banks available
+Return values:
+- On success, returns a new extmem bank in .A
+- If no banks are available, returns 0

 ### set_extmem_rbank
 Set bank to use for read_\*_extmem routines